-A handful of companies - Asda, Iceland, Morrisons and Some companies have undertaken additional steps to Waitrose - are looking into facilities where customers reduce the impact of other plastic items that have a high can get water refills in stores and cafes, reducing the potential to reach the marine environment.
-Many of the need for single-use plastic bottles, something that more respondents said they supported labelling to educate supermarkets should seek to roll out. customers and ensure correct disposal methods, with a focus on wet-wipes and sanitary items which have The survey requested unit data on the number of a high tendency to be flushed down the toilet.
-Various companies support the On-Pack Recycling Label plastic water bottles, plastic cutlery and coffee cups (OPRL) system, which seeks to provide a consistent UKthe companies place on the market each year.
-Figure wide recycling message.
-Asda reported it is the only 4 shows the total number of items reported and the number of companies which reported this data.
-Often supermarket member of the Microfibre Consortium, a described as the marketing trick of the century, a group looking to understand the impact of fibre shedding staggering 504 million units of bottled water are sold from clothing and solutions for reducing this.
-M&S is also each year by just six of the major supermarkets, despite looking into solutions to address microfibre pollution. wide access to free and safe drinking water across the Packaging innovation is another area companies are UK, the true figure being undoubtedly much higher when working on.
-Co-op is working towards the removal of factoring in those who wouldn't disclose sales figures.
-In certain packaging components (known as 'tear-off bits'), addition to this, more than 123 million pieces of cutlery and Iceland is looking into 'marine safe' packaging and 84 million coffee cups are given away free each year. alternatives, such as those made from kelp.
+Some companies have undertaken additional steps to reduce the impact of other plastic items that have a high potential to reach the marine environment.
+Many of the respondents said they supported labelling to educate customers and ensure correct disposal methods, with a focus on wet-wipes and sanitary items which have a high tendency to be flushed down the toilet.
+Various companies support the On-Pack Recycling Label (OPRL) system, which seeks to provide a consistent UKwide recycling message.
+Asda reported it is the only supermarket member of the Microfibre Consortium, a group looking to understand the impact of fibre shedding from clothing and solutions for reducing this.
+M&S is also looking into solutions to address microfibre pollution.
+Packaging innovation is another area companies are working on.
+Co-op is working towards the removal of certain packaging components (known as 'tear-off bits'), and Iceland is looking into 'marine safe' packaging alternatives, such as those made from kelp.